Romo55s/MH-Automotriz-Auditoria/README.md

 - **Real-time Sync**: Multi-user collaboration with live updates

 ### 5. **Session Management**
-- **Multiple Inventories per Month**: Support for unlimited inventory sessions per month
+- **Multiple Inventories per Month**: Support for up to 2 inventory sessions per month
 - **Unique Session IDs**: Each inventory session has a unique identifier for precise tracking
 - **Auto-cleanup**: Scan data cleaned after session completion
 - **Google Drive Backup**: Automatic backup to Google Drive with 30-day retention
 - **File Selection**: Choose specific inventory files from available Google Drive backups
 - **Download Preservation**: Downloaded inventories kept until next month
 - **Session Restoration**: Automatic recovery of interrupted sessions

+### 6. **Smart UI Features**
+- **Dynamic Button Text**:
+  - Shows "Iniciar Inventario" when no inventory exists for the current month
+  - Shows "Continuar al Inventario" when at least one inventory exists
+  - Shows "Iniciar Nuevo Inventario" when starting additional inventories (up to 2 per month)
+- **Automatic Month Reset**:
+  - Inventory counters automatically reset to 0 when a new month begins
+  - System checks for month changes every minute
+  - All cached data is cleared for the new month
+- **Per-Agency Management**:
+  - Each agency maintains independent inventory status
+  - Month reset applies individually to each agency
+  - Separate 2-inventory-per-month limit for each agency

 ## 🎯 Key Workflows